juancarlospaco/nim-chonker/README.md

 # Requisites

-- Arch Linux, and understand how Arch Linux and pacman works.
+- Arch Linux, understand how Arch and pacman works.
+For Docker apply the config *before* image build.

 # Contribute without Coding